zdict/zdict/README.rst

     -c, --force-color     Force color printing (zdict automatically disable color printing when output is not a tty, use this option to force color printing)
+    --dump [PATTERN]      Dump the querying history, can be filtered with regex

 Screenshots